seezee/conditionally-load-cf7/README.md

 5. Go to Settings -> Conditionally Load CF7, upload your fonts, and configure the settings.

 ### UPLOADING IN WORDPRESS DASHBOARD
-1. Click the download button on this and save “wp-foft-loader.zip” to your computer
+1. Click the download button on this and save “conditionally-load-cf7.zip” to your computer
 2. Navigate to “Add New” in the plugins dashboard
 3. Navigate to the “Upload” area
-4. Select “wp-foft-loader.zip” from your computer
+4. Select “conditionally-load-cf7.zip” from your computer
 5. Click “Install Now”
 6. Activate the plugin in the Plugin dashboard
 7. Go to Settings -> Conditionally Load CF7, upload your fonts, and configure the settings.